BSidesSF/bsidessf.github.io/volunteer.md

 ***What if I don’t know how to do any of these?***

 Our volunteer leads will train you for the specific tasks you sign up for, in addition to volunteer Q&A sessions prior to the event.
 If you have any further questions on what various tasks may mean or entail, feel free to contact us at volunteer@bsidessf.org.

 ***What if there are specific talks I want to go to?***

-We understand that our volunteers will want to attend specific talks, whether it is because it’s got an interesting topic or just even to show support for a friend or coworker.
-We will try our best to ensure you are able to do so.
+We understand that our volunteers will want to attend specific talks, whether it is because of an interesting topic or just to show support for a friend or colleague.
+We will try our best to work with you to make that possible.

 ***How do I sign up???***

 You can sign up at [https://calendly.com/bsidessf-volunteering-2019](https://calendly.com/bsidessf-volunteering-2019)

-Please reach out to volunteers@bsidessf.org with any questions.
+Please reach out to volunteer@bsidessf.org with any questions.

 Please note there will be training provided for all roles.